Placenote/PlaceInvaders/README.md

 Step 1.): open Placenote Invaders on both phones,

 Step 2.)
-Player 1 and PLayer 2 must tap the top left "Multiplayer Button" (3 horizontal lines) and press the the "connect" button on right of the Multiplayer Screen to join the "PrototypeRoom".  *Note, both players must be connected to the Prototype Room before Player 1 scans the room.
+Player 1 and Player 2 must tap the top left "Multiplayer Button" (3 horizontal lines) and press the the "connect" button on right of the Multiplayer Screen to join the "PrototypeRoom".  *Note, both players must be connected to the Prototype Room before Player 1 scans the room.

 Step 3.)
 Player 1 will press the "Placenote Scan button" (2nd button) then scan play area - moving side to side.
 When finished scanning, Player 1 will press "Placenote Scan Button" again to complete the scan and save the space's data,